Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-ohr.markdown

 # Introduction

-The MemoryXtend off-heap Storage driver stores space objects in RAM, outside the Java heap.
+The MemoryXtend off-heap storage driver stores Space objects in RAM, outside the Java heap.
 This has two benefits:

-* Better RAM utilization - Objects are stored off-heap in serialized form, which consumes less memory than the same object would use in a Java Heap
+* Better RAM utilization - Objects are stored off-heap in serialized form, which consumes less memory than the same object would use in a Java heap.
-* Reduced GC activity - As less data is stored on the Java heap, the Garbage Collector's work becomes easier, yielding more deterministic behavior with lower chance having stop-the world pauses.
+* Reduced GC activity - As less data is stored on the Java heap, the Garbage Collector's work becomes easier, yielding more deterministic behavior with lower chance of experiencing stop-the world pauses.

 <br>